bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 each line, in particular why does it use `std::move` in one place (at line 7) and `std::forward` in another (at line 8).

-We'll start with the theory, but then dive quickly into C++ speciffics.
+There is a lot of background information required.
+We'll start with the almost mathematical theory, but then dive quickly into C++ specifics and historical artfacts.

 ## Value categories (lvalue, prvalue and xvalue)

-A C++ expression has in addition to a type, a value category.
+A C++ expression has, in addition to a type, a value category.
 Traditionally the main value categories were `lvalue` and `rvalue` with a rough meaning that it if could stand on the left side of an assignment it's an `lvalue`, otherwise it's an `rvalue`.